 The travelers' guide to Tibetan prayer flag:

 It is one of the things to do in Tibet while you are in Traveling to Tibet.
-So we have always asked our clients to buy some prayer flags and try to put it on the mountain pass and essential local like Mount Kailash and Mount Everest Base Camp.
-We hope you like my post about Tibetan prayer flags. if you do, please do share and like this post.
-If you would like to read more on topics related to Tibetan prayer flag, Tibetan religion and culture, click here and learn more about the Prayer flag on Wikipedia.
+We have always encouraged our clients to purchase prayer flags and attempt to display them on mountain passes, such as those near Mount Kailash and Mount Everest Base Camp.
+We hope you like my post about Tibetan prayer flags.
+If you do, please share and like this post.
+If you would like to read more about topics related to Tibetan prayer flags, Tibetan religion, and culture, click here to learn more about the Prayer flag on Wikipedia.

-During your tours to Tibet please do not forget to hand prayer flags in high mountain pass during your Tibet tour.
+During your tours to Tibet, please remember to distribute prayer flags at high mountain passes during your Tibet tour.

 Read more about Tibet Travel Information and Tibet Tours.